thatbrguy/Dehaze-GAN/README.md

 On a recent review of some code I found a few issues.
 In the document [issue.md](issue.md), I have provided an explanation of the issues, their possible impact, and the remedies I have taken to account for the issues.
 Please read the document before attempting to use the codebase.
 I apologize for the inconvenience.

 ## Update (August 2020)
 This work has been accepted for the 2020 International Conference on Wireless Communications, Signal Processing and Networking (**WiSPNET 2020**).
-The arxiv version of this work (originally published around 2018) will be updated with the accepted version of the paper.
-Will attach a document listing out the major updates to the paper soon!
+The arxiv version of this work (originally published around 2018) will be updated with the accepted version of the paper. ~~Will attach a document listing out the major updates to the paper soon!~~

+> (EDIT: Oct 2021) I wanted to upload a document describing the major changes between v1 and v2 of the arxiv papers but I was not able to allocate enough time to do so.
+The v1 paper was put on arxiv sometime in October 2018.
+The v2 version is shorter, but is better written than the v1 version and also has made some corrections.
+The v2 version of the paper is the one that was accepted for the WiSPNET 2020 conference.
+The interested reader can access both versions from arxiv.
+However, it is recommended to follow the v2 version of the paper (along with `issue.md` and other docs in this codebase).

 ## Features:
 The model has the following components: